confluentinc/cp-all-in-one/README.md

       # Run a new Docker Compose file
       docker-compose -f docker-compose.connect.local.yml up -d

-#.
-To bring up |c3| locally:
+1. To bring up Control Center locally:

       docker-compose up -d control-center

-#.
-To bring up ksqlDB locally (if you are not using Confluent Cloud ksqlDB):
+1. To bring up ksqlDB locally (if you are not using Confluent Cloud ksqlDB):

       docker-compose up -d ksqldb-server

-#.
-To bring up ksqlDB CLI locally, assuming you are using Confluent Cloud ksqldB, if you want to just run a Docker container that is transient:
+1. To bring up ksqlDB CLI locally, assuming you are using Confluent Cloud ksqldB, if you want to just run a Docker container that is transient:

       docker run -it confluentinc/cp-ksqldb-cli:5.5.0 -u $(echo $KSQLDB_BASIC_AUTH_USER_INFO | awk -F: '{print $1}') -p $(echo $KSQLDB_BASIC_AUTH_USER_INFO | awk -F: '{print $2}') $KSQLDB_ENDPOINT

    If you want to run a Docker container for ksqlDB CLI from the Docker Compose file and connect to Confluent Cloud ksqlDB in a separate step:

       docker-compose up -d ksqldb-cli

-#.
-To bring up |crest| locally:
+1. To bring up REST Proxy locally:

       docker-compose up -d rest-proxy